WASTEWATER TREATMENT

 In Ireland, many rural houses lack connection to the main sewer, instead, they have their own domestic wastewater treatment system to collect, treat and discharge their wastewater.
-Septic tanks are a type of wastewater treatment system along with wastewater treatment plants.

 As the wastewater collected comes from toilets, showers, sinks, washing machines, dishwashers, etc., one can find a number of different pollutants contained within.
 For this reason, in cases where the domestic wastewater treatment system is not designed correctly or appropriately operated, the effluent can pollute the local environment.
-Such issues result in damaged wells or water sources and cause problems for public health.
-For this reason, Septic tanks are regularly inspected by the Environmental Protection Agency.

 As a Septic Tank owner, what are your responsibilities?